 While low-cost employee recognition ideas can be truly effective, investing in employee rewards can yield significant returns as well.
 The ultimate goal of recognition is to drive meaningful engagement so you can retain your employees for longer and avoid the cost of hiring and training new people.

-An impactful way to recognize someone is to articulate what the employee accomplished and then recognize them for it with a tangible reward.
+An impactful idea for employee recognition is to articulate what the employee accomplished and then recognize them for it with a tangible reward.
 Here are a few places to start:

 8. Offer a paid vacation.